prometheus-net/prometheus-net/README.md

 counter.WithLabels("GET").Inc();
 ```

 NB!
-Best practices of metric design is to minimize the number of different label values.
-HTTP request method is good - there are not many values.
-However, URL would be a bad choice for labeling - it has too many possible values and would lead to significant data processing inefficiency.
-Try to minimize the possible number of label values in your metric model.
+Best practices of metric design is to **minimize the number of different label values**.
+For example:

+* HTTP request method is a good choice for labeling - there are not many values.
+* URL is a bad choice for labeling - it has many possible values and would lead to significant data processing inefficiency.

 # When are metrics published?